 Headaches are one of the most common symptoms of a TMJ (temporomandibular joint) problem.
 90% of all headaches are Tension headaches and the TMJ headache is a tension type of headache.
 It is often described as a migraine headache.

 There are a few TMJ-related causes for tension headaches.
 Constant contraction of muscle fibers within a muscle, create tension, pressure or a tight feeling in the face and head, and constant tight muscle fibers prevent or reduce blood flow to that area.
 The body sends more blood to the areas and this can result an increase in general blood pressure to the muscles and head, sometimes referred to as vascular headaches.
 Clenching and grinding the teeth, which are TMJ symptoms, produce pain from the muscles in the head, which is a headache.
 Furthermore, there are 2 muscles in the neck that are attached directly to the covering of the brain, which can cause a direct headache.

 Unfortunately, these headaches can be so frequent or severe that they are frequently misdiagnosed and treated as migraine headaches.

-The pain from muscle headaches can be blocked with; medications, nerves cut with brain surgery or muscles somewhat relaxed with muscle and psychological therapy, but the cause of the disease and damage from the bad bite, malocclusion, will persist.
+The pain from a muscle headache can be blocked with; medications, Botox, nerves cut with brain surgery or muscles somewhat relaxed with muscle and psychological therapy, but the cause of the disease and damage from the bad bite, malocclusion, will persist.
 Side effects with medications, complications from brain surgery, and limited results with muscle or psychological therapy do not correct the source of the problem.
 Neuromuscular dentistry ensures the muscles are happy because they do not have to work hard positioning the teeth to a strained bite.

 By putting the temporomandibular joint back into alignment and placing the jaw into its optimal position, neuromuscular dentistry can alleviate most headache problems related to TMJ, muscle, nerve and joint disorders.